pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 For details about installing on Windows 10 and supported installation methods, see [Install kubectl on Windows](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-windows).

+For Amazon EKS only: Pega recommends deploying your EKS cluster for your Pega Platform deployment using the AWS `eksctl` command line utility for creating and managing clusters on Amazon EKS.

-For Amazon EKS only: - To install [eksctl](https://chocolatey.org/packages/eksctl): in the PowerShell command prompt, enter:
+To install [eksctl](https://chocolatey.org/packages/eksctl): in the PowerShell command prompt, enter:

 `$ choco install eksctl`

 If a prompt to run the script appears, enter **Yes**.

+PS C:\Users\aciut> eksctl version
+[ℹ]  version.Info{BuiltAt:"", GitCommit:"", GitTag:"0.13.0"}

+For Amazon EKS only: Pega recommends using the AWS IAM Authenticator for Kubernetes to authenticate with your Kubernetes cluster using your AWS credentials.

-For Amazon EKS only: - To install [AWS IAM Authenticator for Kubernetes](https://chocolatey.org/packages/aws-iam-authenticator#files): in the PowerShell command prompt, enter:
+To install [AWS IAM Authenticator for Kubernetes](https://chocolatey.org/packages/aws-iam-authenticator#files): in the PowerShell command prompt, enter:

 `$ choco install aws-iam-authenticator`